samsepi0x0/GoogleBeginnerQuest/Quest5/README.md

 # Istanbul - Bazaar

 This is the Fifth Challenge of the Google's Beginner Quest 2021.
-Do check out [Gynvael's](https://www.youtube.com/watch?v=RsfjKZsJGgo) awesome video if you want to know a more detailed video.
+Do check out [Gynvael's](https://www.youtube.com/watch?v=RsfjKZsJGgo) awesome video for a detailed explanation.

 ### Challenge Description:
   It’s a hot day, and your skin is cracking and dry.
 It’s difficult to make your way through the crowded bazaar.
 A high pitch voice pierces